usdot-jpo-ode/wzdx/spec-content/README.md

 [WorkTypeName](/spec-content/enumerated-types/WorkTypeName.md) | A high-level text description of the type of work being done in a road event.

 #### Field Devices
+[ArrowBoardPattern](/spec-content/enumerated-types/ArrowBoardPattern.md) | A list of options for the posted pattern on an [ArrowBoard](/spec-content/objects/ArrowBoard.md).
 [FieldDeviceStatus](/spec-content/enumerated-types/FieldDeviceStatus.md) | The operational status of a field device.
 [FieldDeviceType](/spec-content/enumerated-types/EventStatus.md) | The type of a field device.